apollomoon-ucf/Audio_Sampler_Plugin/README.md

 7|13|21 Corrected positioning of loaded waveform visualization, fixed logo dimensions, added plugin title ("Vibe Audio Sampler"), and tested a dark mode layout.

-(Plugin displaying dark mode test)
+(Plugin displaying dark mode test - need to change labels to seconds, but I might remove labels or only show them on mouse hover for a clean look)
 ![Screenshot_dark_mode](https://user-images.githubusercontent.com/25870426/125541776-64892ae0-c7a9-4db3-b7a6-c0c83d261066.png)